 One large sale had an awesome selection of books on tattoos, and similarly fringe (to some people) subjects.
 Lots of value there, and I bought 18 books.

-There were some variables that may skew the results here (wealthy neighborhood, adjoining a major university), but the numbers were promising: I pulled about 25 garage sales out of a hat, and came away over $500 in expected profit – for just 3 hours of work.
+There were some variables that may skew the results here (wealthy neighborhood, adjoining a major university), but the numbers were promising: I pulled about 25 garage sales out of a hat, with no research, and came away with 75 books and CDs to resell, and over $500 in expected profit – for just 3 hours of work.

 What’s the lesson?
-For those with the patience I lack, this means taking a scattershot form of freestyling on Saturdays may in fact be more fruitful than I previously thought.
+For those with the patience I (usually) lack, this means taking a scattershot form of garage sale freestyling on Saturdays may in fact be more fruitful than I previously thought.